gvwilson/thirdbit/_posts/2015/2015-06-24-using-jekyll-for-lessons.md

 </p>
 <p>
-  There were a bunch of reasons for using Pandoc instead of Jekyll, but it is now clear that the simplicity of only committing Markdown&mdash;i.e., of using GitHub pages the way they're meant to be used&mdash;is more important.
+  There were a bunch of reasons for using Pandoc instead of Jekyll, but it is now clear that the simplicity of only committing Markdown–i.e., of using GitHub pages the way they're meant to be used–is more important.
   We have therefore created a prototype of a Jekyll-based template.
   The most important changes are:
 </p>